edison-fw/edison-wiki/edison-venue.md

 Then use `adb shell` to go into the tablet and `umount /data`.

-Then `cp` `edison-image-edison.btrfs` to the data partition
+Then `cp` `edison-image-edison.btrfs` to the data partition:

         cp edison-btrfs.bin /dev/disk/.../data

 ### Overwrite Android following "C. Build the kernel image from the kernel sources and flash kernel image - 2.
 Flash boot.img and droidboot.img"